urban-stack/OpenZoning/data-standard/README.md

 # the Open Zoning Feed Specification

 **The Open Zoning Feed Specification (OZFS)** is a first-of-its-kind national data language for zoning codes, allowing zoning codes to be machine-readable.
+The following information is meant to explain the OZFS in full, in a way that is accessible to anyone.

 **Term Definitions**
 This section defines terms that are used throughout this document.